seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

     return moving_window4d(grad_array, window, gst_coherence_calc)
 ```

+Because GST coherence measures changes in the local slope of the data, it is
+more closely related to curvature attributes than to the other discontinuity
+attributes we've discussed (Randen, et al, 2000; Chopra and Marfurt, 2007).
+Therefore, it can reveal different features than discontinuity attributes that
+compare waveform similarity.
+However, it is more expensive to compute and
+tends to show thicker regions of low discontinuity around faults (Chopra and
+Marfurt 2007) (Figure 1E).

 Final Thoughts
 --------------

-Discontinuity attributes are a fundemental part of an interpreter's toolkit
+Discontinuity attributes are a fundamental part of an interpreter's toolkit
 when working with 3D data.
 While most interpreters are familiar with using
 discontinuity attributes, few are familiar with how they're implemented or the
 differences between similar attributes.
 Hopefully the accompanying